 Does Seattle University provide health and accident insurance for students participating in field placements?

 No, Seattle University does not provide these insurance benefits.
-In addition, students must sign the “Field Practicum Agreement, Risk Acknowledgement, and Release” form at the beginning of their placement.
-This form can be found in the Field Manual.
+In addition, students must sign the “Field Placement - Risk Agreement” form at the beginning of their placement.
+This form can be found in the SOCW Field Manual.

 Does Seattle University provide transportation to the practicum site?

 No, Each student is responsible for his or her own transportation to the practicum site.
 Some agencies may require the student have a valid driver’s license and/ or use of a car.

 Is Practicum a graded course?

 No, the student is given Credit or Fail based on the progress made each quarter and based on the practicum instructor’s rating of each student on competency achievement found on each quarterly evaluation.